pulp-platform/carfield/README.md

 ## Motivation

-The rapid evolution of AI algorithms, the massive amount of sensed data and the pervasive influence of AI-enhanced applications across application-domains such as Automotive, Space and Cyber-Physical embedded systems (CPSs), call for a paradigm shift from simple micro-controllers towards powerful and heterogeneous edge computers in the design of **next generation of mixed-criticality systems (MCSs)**.
+The rapid evolution of AI algorithms and the massive amount of sensed data across application-domains such as Automotive, Space and Cyber-Physical embedded systems (CPSs), call for a *paradigm shift* in the design of **next generation of mixed-criticality systems (MCSs)**, from simple micro-controllers towards powerful and heterogeneous edge computers.

 These must not only deliver outstanding performance and energy efficiency but also ensure steadfast safety, resilience, and security.

-The Carfield platform aims to tackle these architectural challenges establishing itself as a pre-competitive heterogeneous platform for MCSs, underpinned by fully open-source Intellectual Properties (IPs).
+The Carfield platform aims to tackle these architectural challenges establishing itself as a pre-competitive heterogeneous platform for MCSs, underpinned by **fully open-source Intellectual Properties (IPs)**.

 Carfield showcases pioneering hardware solutions, addressing challenges related to time-predictable on/off-chip communication, robust fault recovery mechanisms, secure boot processes, cryptographic acceleration services, hardware-assisted virtualization, and accelerated computation for both floating-point and integer workloads.

 ## Quick Start